 older ranges - often caused by pinched or melted door lock

 started on the way back to a normal oven.
 Be sure you get

-prices on parts before ordering, especially the controllers
+prices on parts before ordering, especially on the controllers

 themselves.
 They can be really pricey.
 Feel free to contact